vannguyengd/gooddata-ui/docs/02_start__catalog_export.md

 **NOTE**: We are planning to rename the `projectId` parameter to `workspaceId`.
 This will apply to both the configuration file and command line arguments.
 You can already use the `workspaceId` instead of `projectId`, and the end result will be the same.
 If you specify both, `workspaceId` takes preference.

-### Using @gooddata/catalog-export with GoodData.CN
+### Using @gooddata/catalog-export with GoodData Cloud and GoodData.CN

-The `@gooddata/catalog-export` tool can work on top of either the GoodData platform or GoodData.CN.
+The `@gooddata/catalog-export` tool can work on top of either the GoodData platform, GoodData.CN or GoodData Cloud.
 By default, the tool assumes it is connecting to the GoodData platform.
-To switch to GoodData.CN, use either the `backend` argument on the command line or the `backend` parameter in the `.gdcatalogrc` configuration file:
+To switch to GoodData.CN or GoodData Cloud, use either the `backend` argument on the command line or the `backend` parameter in the `.gdcatalogrc` configuration file:

 - Command line: